HUDWAY: HUDWAY Drive

-Setup can be done using the HUDWAY Drive app, available for iOS and Android.
+Setup can be done using the iOS or Android app.

 HUDWAY Drive for Tesla Model 3 & Y

-In 2019, the company has first introduced their head-up display adapted to be used in Tesla Model 3 and Tesla Model Y vehicles.
+In 2019, HUDWAY introduced the head-up display adapted to be used in Tesla Model 3 and Tesla Model Y vehicles.

-In contrast with the standard HUDWAY Drive, the version for Tesla vehicles features a different body design to fit in the Tesla Model 3 & Y dashboard, and a different means of bringing the vehicle data to the HUD device.
+Compared to the regular version of the HUDWAY Drive, the version for Tesla vehicles has a different body design to fit on the Tesla Model 3 & Y dashboard, as well as a different way to transmit vehicle data to the HUD device.

-Whereas the standard HUDWAY Drive uses the OBD-II interface which it accesses using a ELM327-based Bluetooth OBD-II scanner, the HUDWAY Drive Tesla Model 3/Y Edition transmitter connects to the vehicle through the 2xCAN interface.
+Whereas the regular HUDWAY Drive uses an OBD-II interface which it accesses using a ELM327-based Bluetooth OBD-II scanner, the HUDWAY Drive Tesla Model 3/Y Edition transmitter connects to the vehicle through the 2xCAN interface.

-The scope of Tesla data it can display, includes:
+The data that can be received by the transmitter: